ptiengou/pierretiengou.github.io/README.md

 # Additional experience
 * Teaching assistant at Sorbonne Université, UFR TEB (Terre, Environnement, Biodiversité).
-* Supervision of a Masters student's internship on irrigation and climate change (Mariame Maiga).
+* Co-supervision (with Frédérique Cheruy) of a Masters student's internship on irrigation and climate change (Mariame Maiga).
 * Representing PhD-students at the Conseil de Laboratoire (METIS).
 * Member of the LMD communcation team (website and [LinkedIn account](https://www.linkedin.com/company/laboratoire-de-m%C3%A9t%C3%A9orologie-dynamique/)) for the [EMC3 team](https://emc3.lmd.jussieu.fr/en).